+5 .

 Date

-Instructions: be based on the Division Chair's/Vice President's, or perception of the instructor's level of performance.
+Instructions: Ratings are to be based on the Division Chair's/Vice President's, or Supervisor's perception of the instructor's level of performance.

 1. Unsatisfactory

 2. Fair

 3. Average

 4. Good

 5. Excellent

 n/a Does not apply

 The Instruc tor

 1 Is committed to job and institutional objectives.

 2 Demonstrates continued professional growth.

 3 Possesses health and stamina for effective job performance.

 4 Presents an appropriate professional appearance.

 5 Maintains adequate communication with appropriate supervisor(s).

 6 Follows proper procedures and policies.

 7 Follows proper channels and chains of commands.

-8 Performs such n assignments as may be assigned by appropriate supervisor(s).
+8 Performs such assignments as may be assigned by appropriate supervisor(s).

 9 Participates in evaluation procedures.

 10. Completes records and reports accurately and according to schedule.

 Comments by y Instructor: I have seen this report.

+y Instructor:

+Comments by

+Comments by

-Comments by Comments by i amments hi y Supervisor.
-Camana a a la l v Supervisor: Student com ments on Instructor have been: 19 Works effectively with colleagues and associates.
+Comments h y Supervisor:

+Student com ments on Instructor have been:

+19 Works effectively with colleagues and associates.

 18 Attends faculty and departmental meetings at which he/she is expected to be present.

 17 Makes sufficient effort to support college programs.

-16 Provides students with a course syllabus, a written grading policy, and A written class attendance policy 15 Is available at posted office hours.
+16 Provides students with a course syllabus, a written grading policy, and A written class attendance policy.

+15 Is available at posted office hours.

 Displays a courteous and helpful attitude toward students.

 14 Demonstrates enthusiasm for teaching.

-Willing to adapt to different circumstances or has sound reasons for opposition.
+Dans and water and business for the abine